Anyhowclick/DERPAssassination/README.md

 - Timer has been set to at least 90s for discussion time.
 - Added source code link in /support and main group link in /start commands
 - Minor text fixes.

-## Python code for the game DERP:Assassination on Telegram.

-This game was first conceptualised in October 2016.
-It has been a solo project up till this point (Jan 2017), so the code that I've written may not the best methods used.
-There's definitely room for improvement in terms of data structures and parsing / processing messages sent, so there'll be changes over time.
-Nevertheless, I hope what's explained below will make my code easier to read, and if not, most of the codes have been commented to give a somewhat better understanding.

-- Admin.py
-  - Basic spam detection, and contains the function to check whether someone is an admin of a group
-- Agent.py
-  - Contains common attributes shared by every agent character, such as health, damage, attack methods, reset_for_next_round() etc.
-- AgentClasses.py
-  - A subclass of agent, to differentiate between the 4 classes: Offense, Tank, Healer and Support.
-It also contains query handling methods, which honestly should be separated into another file.
-- CallbackHandler.py
-  - Handles all callback queries (/agents command) and queries from all games.
-- ChatManager.py
-  - Router to commandHandler.
-- CommandHandler.py
-  - Contains all non-game related commmands (/about, /support etc.)
-- Database.py
-  - To store variables accessible to other files.
-Most important is DB, because it stores game objects and agent objects.
-- Game.py
-  - Game object to facilitate the game.
-- GameHandler.py
-  - Handles game-related commands, namely /join, /killgame and /newgame
-- Heroes.py
-  - Subclass of AgentClasses.
-Each individual agent and ability is stored here.
-'Heroes' is used because 'Agent' was used already xD
-- Main.py
-  - Run this file with a bot API token obtained from theBotFather.
-- Messages.py
-  - Contains all text messages to be sent by the bot.
-Will contain the translations as well.
-- README.md
-  - This document!
-- Shield.py
-  - Shield object for an agent. *Newest feature*